-The DOJ has policies that provide for both additional rewards for certain cooperating companies and harsher sanctions for companies that fail to comply fully with the DOJ in its investigations.
-Under the "amnesty plus" programme, a company that cooperates with the DOJ in one investigation may be eligible for special benefits if it also reports information about an additional antitrust violation occurring in a separate industry.
+Yes, the DOJ has policies that provide for both additional rewards for certain cooperating companies, "leniency plus", and harsher sanctions for companies that fail to comply fully with the DOJ in its investigations, "penalty plus".
+Under the former programme, a company that cooperates with the DOJ in one investigation may be eligible for special benefits if it also reports information about an additional antitrust violation occurring in a separate industry.
 A company that obtains amnesty plus status will not be fined in connection with the second conspiracy, nor will the DOJ prosecute any cooperating employees, officers, or directors for the offence.
 The Division also may seek reduced sanctions for the first offence.